Top 5 In-Demand Allied Health Jobs That Don't Require a College Degree

 Unlike many other healthcare professions, national certification is not necessarily required in many states to become an MA.
 However, you must research your state's requirements to be able to practice as an MA legally.

 It is also important to remember that many employers may prefer candidates who have an MA certification, even if the state does not require it.
 In that case, it may be in your best interest to take the Certified Medical Assistant (CMA) exam.
-To be eligible to the CMA exam, you must have graduated from an MA program that is accredited by either the:
+To be eligible for the CMA exam, you must have graduated from an MA program that is accredited by either the:

 For more information, see our career guide series on becoming a medical assistant.